wpafw/wpafw.org/index.md

 # WPAFW 2021 DATES!

 We have the dates for WPAFW 2021: **October 8-10, 2021**!
-We're really looking forward to seeing you all again! :)
+We're really looking forward to seeing you all again! :D

+Pre-registration opens July 14th at Noon (7/14/2021) and will close on September 12th (9/12/2021) for attendees and sponsors.
+Super-Sponsor pre-registration will close earlier on September 6th (9/6/2021).

 Find more information about registering [here](registration)!